Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Numerical edge results: Complex spacing ratios and NN spacings

 For class A (middle curves) we find the analytically expected agreement with \eqref{eq:small-s-A-bulk} (top) and \eqref{eq:small-s-A-edge} (bottom), up to rather large values of the argument $s<1.0$.
 In class AI$^\dag$ the behaviour is consistent both with a cubic or cubic times logarithmic repulsion, both in the bulk and at the edge.
 It was already mentioned in \cite{Grobe Haake,Haake2010} that the two cannot be easily distinguished.
 For class AII$^\dag$ we again find a clear agreement with a cubic repulsion up to $s\lessapprox 0.30$, both in the bulk where the agreement extends a bit further and at the edge.

-Also shown in these plots is a comparison to a behaviour $\sim s^{\beta+1}$, which would be expected for a true 2D Coulomb gas at inverse temperature $\beta$.
+Also shown in these plots is a comparison to a behaviour $\sim s^{\beta+1}$, which would be expected for a true 2D Coulomb gas at inverse temperature $\beta$, {with the additional power +1 coming from the area measure}.
 While for class A at $\beta=2$ this agrees with the cubic repulsion, for AI$^\dag$ and AII$^\dag$ we only find an agreement with such an assumption for $s\gtrapprox 0.30$ (blue curves) with the corresponding effective values \cite{AMP} at $\beta=1.4$ in class AI$^\dag$, and $\beta=2.6$ in class AII$^\dag$, respectively, both in the bulk and at the edge.

 In conclusion the universal cubic repulsion seems indeed to be very robust, where our numerical (and analytical) findings extend this universality for all 3 symmetry classes to the edge of the spectrum.
 It confirms the expected bulk universality for the two symmetry classes AI$^\dag$ and AII$^\dag$ at small $s$.